mathworks/Elapsed-Time-and-Timestamp-Delta-Blocks-for-Simulink-Real-Time/README.md

 The two models are configured to run as is.
 They have been built and run on R2021b.
 However, any release later than R2020b should work.
 This is the release in which target computer system was changed to QNX.

 Make sure all source and model files are on current path.

-***NOTE:*** If you see "System Not Found" when attempting to run the Simulink model that contains system objects, move the C scripts in the same folder as the model.

 ## Reconfiguration
 To reconfigure the models if needed, apply the following settings in Simulink and Simulink Real-Time.